Handedness: Discrimination in education

 Before the development of fountain pens and other modern writing instruments, children were taught to write with a dip pen.
 While a right-hander could smoothly drag the pen across the paper from left to right, it was difficult for a left-hander to push the dip pen across the paper without digging into it and creating blots and stains.
 Even with more modern pens, writing from left to right with the left hand can smear what has just been written when moving across the line, as is the case in many languages.

-Even into the 20th and even the 21st century, left-handed children in Uganda were beaten by schoolteachers or parents for writing with their left hand, or had their left hands tied behind their backs to force them to write with their right hand.
+Into the 20th and even the 21st century, left-handed children in Uganda were beaten by schoolteachers or parents for writing with their left hand, or had their left hands tied behind their backs to force them to write with their right hand.
 As a child, the future British king George VI (1895–1952) was naturally left-handed.
 He was forced to write with his right hand, as was common practice at the time.
 He was not expected to become king, so that was not a factor.

 Depending on the position and inclination of the writing paper, and the writing method, left-handed writers can write as neatly and efficiently, or as messily and slowly, as right-handed writers.
 Left-handed children usually need to be taught how to write correctly with their left hand, as discovering a comfortable left-handed writing method independently can be difficult.

 In the Soviet school system, all left-handed children were forced to write with their right hand.